India Services Sector Growth Accelerates

 However, foreign demand growth eased to the weakest uptick in just over a year, due to the Middle East war.

-Employment increased, with the job creation rising faster.
+Employment increased, with job creation rising at a faster pace.

 On prices, both input and output inflation slowed.

-Looking forward, business sentiment weakened amid concerns over the Middle East conflict.
+Looking ahead, business sentiment weakened amid concerns over the Middle East conflict.

 News Stream